2016 Stay Fit Thru Dance Guest( Pharside and Phoenix)

-Chuck Maldonado is a four time award winning Choreographer for his work with “Stomp the Yard”, the NAACP Image Awards, Chris Brown’s ‘Grammy’ Awards and Brighthouse’s Network Commercial.
-A Graduate of a Historically Black College and University (North Carolina A&T Stage University) where he received his BS in Marketing Management.
-Upon graduating college he received his very first 'steppin'/choreography job by auditioning as a steppin soloist for the late Michael Jackson's Artistic Director, Kenny Ortega.
+Chuck Maldonado is a four time award winning Choreographer for his work with “Stomp the Yard,” the NAACP Image Awards, Chris Brown’s ‘Grammy’ Awards and Brighthouse’s Network Commercial.
+He is a graduate of a Historically Black College and University (North Carolina A&T Stage University) where he received his BS in Marketing Management.
+Upon graduating college, he received his very first 'steppin'/choreography job by auditioning as a steppin soloist for the late Michael Jackson's Artistic Director, Kenny Ortega.
 From there, Chuck went on to choreograph the 1996 opening ceremony in Atlanta for the Centennial Olympic Games utilizing 400 Steppers.
 As an International Master Dance Workshop Teacher, each summer, Chuck choreographs a one-week Steppin & Hip Hop Master Workshop for Debbie Allen Dance Academy’s ‘Hip-Hop Intensive.’

 As a proud member of both Kappa Alpha Psi Fraternity Incorporated & Phi Mu Alpha Sinfonia Fraternity Incorporated, Chuck draws on knowledge from his many experiences including having been a Percussionist in North Carolina A&T's Marching Band.